 Since we know a majority of online users don’t like to read web page copy, what better way to get your information across than some engaging media?
 Three main types of media can be incorporated:

-Landing page images shouldn’t just look pretty.
-They should also be attention-grabbing,evant, and assist in the conversion process.
-Images on landing pages can be used to accomplish a number of tasks, including:
+post-click landing page images shouldn’t just look pretty.
+They should also be attention-grabbing, relevant, and assist in the conversion process.
+Images on post-click landing pages can be used to accomplish a number of tasks, including:

 - To direct attention toward an important element, like a CTA button

-Videos on landing pages are even more effective than images.
+Videos on post-click landing pages are even more effective than images.
 That’s because research shows that: